anton-okolelov/openapi-gui-editor-plugin/EULA.md

 “Paid Plugin” means a Plugin that is offered for a fee (can be either a one-time license fee or a recurring subscription fee).

-"Plugin" means any plugin, extension, application, widget, or other software program designed to work with JetBrains Products that the Developer makes available under this Standard EULA.
+"Plugin" means any plugin, extension, application, widget, or other software program designed to work with JetBrains Products that the Developer makes available under this EULA.

 "Plugin Users" means users that are able to access and use the Plugin concurrently.